Mitigating the Influence of Distractor Tasks in LMs with Prior-Aware Decoding: Strong Priors in Generative Models

-Generative models can exhibit a phenomenon where a part of the input disproportionately affects the output, substantially diminishing the impact of other parts of the input that are essential for the model to complete its assigned task.
+\textbf{General Strong Priors.} Generative models can exhibit a phenomenon where a part of the input disproportionately affects the output, substantially diminishing the impact of other parts of the input that are essential for the model to complete its assigned task.
 This general notion of strong priors is applicable to generative models for various domains, including language modelling and image generation.

-We give an illustrative example in Figure~\ref{fig:example2}: an autoregressive language model has been prompted to write a common sequence (the alphabet) with a variation in the middle (a skipped letter).
-Once the LM has written enough of the common sequence, it fails to add the variation.
+One example of the phenomenon is an autoregressive language model that has been prompted to write a common sequence (the alphabet) with a variation in the middle (a skipped letter).
+We empirically observe that once the LM has written enough of the common sequence, it fails to add the variation.
 We hypothesise that the model is overgeneralising from a frequent pattern in its training data, ignoring other context.

 \textbf{Definition (Strong Prior).} Consider a model input $\{T, D\}$, where $T$ is the \textit{task description part} that may include examples, and $D$ is the \textit{data part}, consisting of the task input and possibly part of the output.
 Let $M$ denote a generative model, with $M$ determining any parameters of the generation process, such as temperature, and let $p_M(O | T, D)$ represent the probability of $M$ producing $O$ as its output given $T$ and $D$.
 Finally, let $\approx$ be a similarity relation on probability distributions.
 Then $D$ induces a strong prior in $M$ relative to $T$ if: